 In 1989, with a growing staff and an increasing project load in the East Bay, Dick and Jim send two of their proteges to manage a second Kier & Wright office in Pleasanton.

 In the early 1990’s, Kier & Wright provides all surveying, engineering and staking for the construction of Apple’s 32-acre campus at 1 Infinite Loop.
-Throughout the decade, Kier & Wright prepares civil engineering plans for the construction of large corporate campuses for tech giants, such as Cisco Systems, Sun Microsystems and Tibco Software.
+Throughout the decade, Kier & Wright prepares civil engineering plans that facilitate the construction of large corporate campus developments for tech giants, such as Cisco Systems, Sun Microsystems and Tibco Software.

 Kier & Wright provides design services for large retail developments throughout Northern California, including the 24-acre Mercado shopping center in Santa Clara, the 44-acre McCarthy Ranch Marketplace in Milpitas, the 40-acre Broadstone Plaza in Folsom and the 60-acre Hacienda Crossings in Dublin.

-Beginning in the 1990’s, Kier & Wright provides engineering and surveying for Costco Wholesale construction projects throughout Northern and Central California.
+Beginning in the 1990’s, Kier & Wright provides engineering and surveying for Costco Wholesale construction projects throughout the Western United States.

 The firm’s land surveying staff grows substantially throughout the decade, and Kier & Wright solidifies its reputation as one of the largest and most productive field survey operations in the region.
 In the late 1990’s, Kier & Wright is awarded on-call surveying contracts with the City of Pleasanton and the Alameda County Zone 7 Flood Control and Water Conservation District.
 With these contracts, Kier & Wright establishes its experience as an on-call extension of public agency staff and for decades to follow, goes on to provide similar on-call services to municipalities throughout the San Francisco Bay Area.

 Kier & Wright continues to contribute to substantial improvement projects in downtown San Jose’s urban center.
 In the early 1990’s, Kier & Wright provides site development services for the construction of the 14-story high-rise office building at 303 Almaden Boulevard.
-Beginning in the mid-1990’s, Kier & Wright provides design and surveying for the construction of Adobe’s World Headquarters and prepares plans for McEnery Park.
+Beginning in the mid-1990’s, Kier & Wright provides design and surveying for the planning and construction of Adobe’s World Headquarters and the neighboring public park.

 The dot-com bubble bursts, but the Valley keeps expanding.
 Kier & Wright provides design services for the construction of new Silicon Valley tech campuses, such as Altera in North San Jose, Netflix in Los Gatos and NVIDIA in Santa Clara.
 The firm further serves the tech sector by providing site development services for a series of large data centers in Santa Clara.